Notes: Please surf to the complete list of available PDFs on legal procedures in criminal and civil cases.

-The court staff records the name of the “counsel de officio” and asks him/her to sign.
-This is to prevent the accused from later on claiming that he has not been arraigned and that therefore the court has no jurisdiction over him.
+The court staff records the name of the “counsel de officio” and asks that counsel to sign.
+This is to prevent the accused from later on claiming that there was no arraignment and that therefore the court has no jurisdiction..

 During the arraignment, the accused may choose not to enter any plea, whether “guilty” or not guilty”.
 The judge will then direct that a plea of “not guilty” be entered for the accused.
 One reason for not entering any plea is for the accused to later on question the jurisdiction of the court over him.